Tension (song): Critical reception

 Maksymiuk of Riff wrote, "It plays with the formula a bit, using a variety of synth sounds and other electronic production.
 The sweet melodic verses are paired with a hard and punchy hook, recalling the dance music of the last couple of decades."
 Peter Piatkowski of PopMatters praised the track's inclusion on its parent album, writing, "The song also showcases just how accomplished Minogue is as a vocalist [...]
 The song’s inherent queerness means that Minogue dials the camp factor way up, and she slides into a stylized, near-scat that shows off a surprisingly supple and impressive range."
-Crack editor Michael Cragg called it "hot, heavy, and primarily controlled by Kylie's deepest desires," while Retropop writer Connor Groto described it as a "equally sensual electro-pop stormer underpinned by pulsing beats."
+Crack editor Michael Cragg called it "hot, heavy, and primarily controlled by Kylie's deepest desires," while Retropop writer Connor Groto described it as an "equally sensual electro-pop stormer underpinned by pulsing beats."
 Kyriakos Tsinivits of QNews called it "absolute pop perfection" and one of Minogue's best releases.
 PinkNews writer Marcus Wratten called the track "fresh, slick and steamy, which just about sums up the entire Tension era", and compared the lyric "Call me Kylie-lie-lie" to "It's Britney bitch" from "Gimme More" by American singer Britney Spears.

 Few critics were ambivalent about Minogue's processed vocals and lyrical content.
 David Smyth of The Evening Standard had a mixed reaction, describing the track as "just fine" in comparison to other album tracks.
 Despite giving the parent album a glowing review, Jeremy Allen of The Quietus was critical of Minogue's vocals on the title track, writing that "It's auto-tuned and chopped up to the point where Minogue's vocal seems to have been replaced by a bawdy replicant with an eerie, automated American twang, juddering jarringly with the machine-like production."
 Similarly, Loud and Quiet writer described Minogue's vocals as "sounding more like a computer barking commands than the communication of any flesh-and-blood romance."